beccasaurus/factory_girl_extensions/README.markdown

 # FactoryGirl extensions

-factory_girl_extensions is a simple set of extensions that I typically like to use on projects, when using factory_girl.
+factory_girl_extensions is a simple set of syntax extensions that I typically like to use on projects when using factory_girl.

 ## Install